 His articles and reviews have appeared in the Journal of African History, the American Historical Review, Social History, Law and History Review, Research in African Literatures, Postcolonial Studies, Journal of Postcolonial Writing, Interventions, Transition, Gender and History, Journal of Family History, Politique africaine, South African Historical Journal, Radical History Review, and elsewhere.
 He has edited or coedited special issues of Safundi (2007), Kronos: Southern African Histories (2011), and Radical History Review (2018).
 His work has also appeared in a range of edited volumes, most recently The Oxford Handbook of the Ends of Empire (2018).

-His popular writing has been published in The Chronicle of Higher Education, Foreign Policy, The Christian Science Monitor, the Mail & Guardian (Johannesburg), New Frame (Johannesburg), Cape Times (Cape Town), The Mercury (Durban), The Telegraph (London), Le Monde diplomatique (Paris), La Lettura (Milan), The Point (Chicago), The Philosophical Salon (a channel of the Los Angeles Review of Books), and Africa is a Country.
+His popular writing has been published in The Chronicle of Higher Education, Foreign Policy, The Christian Science Monitor, the Mail & Guardian (Johannesburg), New Frame (Johannesburg), Cape Times (Cape Town), The Mercury (Durban), The Telegraph (London), Africa at LSE (London), Le Monde diplomatique (Paris), La Lettura (Milan), The Point (Chicago), The Philosophical Salon (a channel of the Los Angeles Review of Books), the Review of African Political Economy, and Africa is a Country.
 He has also been interviewed for the Voice of America, the NPR program To the Best of Our Knowledge, and SAfm in South Africa.

 He was born and raised in Austin, Texas.